ship-armada/armada/TX_SIGNING.md

 After enrollment, users can restore their session by:

 1. **Pasting recovery secret** — the canonical recovery path.
 Always works regardless of wallet state, device, or browser.
+Accepted format: 64-character hex string (the raw 32-byte `root_secret` hex-encoded, with or without `0x` prefix).
+The SDK must validate length and hex format before attempting derivation.
+This is the format produced by clipboard and QR export.
+2. **Importing encrypted backup file** — the SDK prompts for the passphrase, decrypts the JSON backup, and restores `root_secret`.
+This is a separate restore path from paste; the user does not paste the JSON contents.
-2. **Encrypted local storage** (optional, device-specific) — "remember me" convenience, see below.
+3. **Encrypted local storage** (optional, device-specific) — "remember me" convenience, see below.
-3. **Re-signing** — unreliable.
+4. **Re-signing** — unreliable.
 Because enrollment includes `issuedAt`, re-signing produces a different signature and therefore a different identity.
 Re-signing can only match the original if the wallet produces deterministic signatures for identical payloads AND the SDK replays the exact original `issuedAt` value, which requires the SDK to have stored it.
 UX copy must never frame re-signing as a dependable recovery path.
 If the SDK offers re-signing at all, it must include mismatch detection (compare derived checksum against stored checksum) and a clear failure message directing users to paste their recovery secret.

 ### Encrypted Local Storage (Optional)